datacarpentry/sql-ecology-lesson/episodes/03-sql-joins.md

 - "Apply functions to manipulate individual values."
 - "Employ aliases to assign new names to tables and columns in a query."
 keypoints:
-- "Use the `JOIN` clause to combine data from two tables---the `ON` or `USING` keywords specify which columns link the tables."
+- "Use a `JOIN` clause to combine data from two tables---the `ON` or `USING` keywords specify which columns link the tables."
 - "Regular `JOIN` returns only matching rows.
 Other join clauses provide different behavior, e.g., `LEFT JOIN` retains all rows of the table on the left side of the clause."
 - "`COALESCE` allows you to specify a value to use in place of `NULL`, which can help in joins"
 - "`NULLIF` can be used to replace certain values with `NULL` in results"